AlbertoGudinoOchoa/Forecasting/README.md

 - NBEATSx
 - KAN

-The models used historical calendar variables and were configured with 200 training epochs, a learning rate of 0.0001, and MAE loss.
+The models incorporated historical calendar variables and were configured with 200 training epochs, a learning rate of 0.0001, and MAE loss.
+Additional model-specific details are included in the notebook.

 ## Hierarchical Reconciliation